 For Not Ordinary Residents/Non-Residents: Taxability of an income will arise in India only if an income is accrued or arise or received in India.
 So as a non-resident if you earn an income in any country other than India that income will not be taxed in India (subject to the condition that income should not be received in India).

-With this much discussion you must be wondering whether you need to pay tax on foreign source income twice, i.e., in India and in foreign country.
+With so much discussion you must be wondering whether you need to pay tax on foreign source income twice, i.e., in India and in foreign country.
 The answer is No, there are Agreements in place between countries over the world to avoid this situation where a taxpayer is required to pay tax on a single income in more than one country.
 They are known as Double Tax Avoidance Agreement (DTAA).

 So, you can take advantage of DTAAs entered between India and different countries.
 You need to obtain a Tax Residency Certificate to claim the benefit of DTAA in a foreign country.